nikovladimirov/.Net.Strava.API/README.md

-Strava.NET
+com.strava.v3.api
 ============

 Important Notes (Read me first!)
 ============

-This project was forked from the timheuer repo, which in turn was forked from the original by sascha-simon, neither of which have been updated in a long time.
+This project was forked from the RobertEves92 repo, which in turn was forked from the original by sascha-simon, neither of which have been updated in a long time.
 It is therefore very possible that various aspects of the project don't work as originally intended, or don't work full stop, due to changes made by Strava in their API.

+Latest version updated for Strava was updated in January 07, 2023

 Feedback
 ============